PJWalker/daggerheart/content/Events/The Endless Spring.md

 Fall hasn’t happened for ~50 cycles.

-> [!gm] Why the endless spring?
+%%%

 It’s because, under the guidance of [[Archmage Phylax]], the Haven army stole the Reaping Eye from [[Nikta - Shepherd of Seasons]].
 This prevented her from ushering in the fall.